 Is taking birth control pills painful?

 Most women experience little to no cramping while taking birth control pills.
 Some have mild cramping for a cycle or two as their bodies adjust to hormone changes, but this often decreases or stops completely.
+Common fears including weight gain and permanent infertility are unfounded, given that there now exist low dosage pills.
 Call your doctor if you have sudden or severe cramping or pelvic pain.

 Where can I buy contraception?